Sea Power: Naval Combat in the Missile Age

-Sea Power: Naval Combat in the Missile Age or Sea Power is an upcoming video game under development by Triassic Games and slated to be published by MicroProse.
+Sea Power: Naval Combat in the Missile Age or Sea Power is a tactical simulation video game developed by Triassic Games and published by MicroProse on November 12, 2024.
 One of the developers was also the former head developer of the Killerfish Games game Cold Waters in 2017.
 It is seen by many to be the spiritual successor to Jane's Fleet Command (1999).
-According to the developers, it is expected to be released in 2023.

 Development

 Development began back in 2019 with Unity as the development tool being used.
 The game was announced in December of that year on the company's Facebook and Twitter pages.
+At some point in 2023 the game switched from Unity 2018 to the Unity 2021 LTS version of the engine.
 All developers are from different countries (Sweden, Germany and Poland respectively).
+The game was released in Early Access on November 12, 2024.

 Gameplay

-The game is set in the Cold War between the 1960s and 80s, mainly focusing on Naval Combat between the NATO and the Warsaw Pact in the North Atlantic.
-The game is also slated to include the Gulf of Tonkin and the Persian Gulf.
+The game is set in the Cold War between the 1960s and 1980s, mainly focusing on naval warfare between NATO and Warsaw Pact forces in the North Atlantic.
+The game will also include scenarios based on the War of Attrition, Yom Kippur War, Vietnam War, Tanker War, Operation Praying Mantis and Bangladesh Liberation war.
 According to the developers, the gameplay style will be inspired by Janes's Fleet Command and EA's Strike Fleet.
 The game shares many features with Fleet Command including 3D graphics, real time gameplay, time compression and the inclusion of carrier and land based aircraft.
-The game will also use a turn-based style for the strategic map, although improved from their previous game with Killerfish Games, Atlantic Fleet.
+Civilian air traffic will also be simulated in the gameplay.
+The game also includes vessels and aircraft that were cancelled before completion or being built, such as the Orel-class Aircraft Carrier/Project 1153.